 The Americans with Disabilities Amendment Act of 2008 defines a disability as a substantial limitation of a major life function.
 Students requesting academic adjustments, accommodations, or auxiliary aids from Disability Services at Simmons College are required to submit documentation of their disability to verify eligibility under the Americans with Disabilities Amendment Act of 2008, Section 504 of the Rehabilitation Act of 1973, and Disability Services' policies.
 We suggest that students initiate a request for services and/or reasonable accommodations once their admission is confirmed by following the steps below.

-The three major steps to requesting accommodations are:
+The three major steps to requesting accommodations are to:

 - Submit documentation.
-The student must schedule an intake appointment with a Disability Services staff member to discuss available support services and the process for requesting accommodations and/or classroom adjustments.
+The student must schedule an intake appointment with a Disability Services staff member to discuss available support services and the process for requesting accommodations.
 In order to fully evaluate requests for accommodations or auxiliary aids Simmons College will need documentation of the disability that consists of an evaluation by an appropriate professional and describes the current impact of the disability as it relates to the accommodation request.

 - Request services at the intake appointment.
 Submission of documentation is not the same as the request for services.